LucasKonrath/arch-kata-mr-bill/glossary.md

 **Definition:** A geographically distributed network of proxy servers and their data centers to provide high availability and performance by distributing the service spatially relative to end-users.
 **Context:** CloudFront serves as our CDN for static assets, reducing latency and improving user experience globally.

+### Chaos Engineering
+**Definition:** The practice of deliberately injecting failures into systems to test their resilience and identify weaknesses.
+**Context:** Implemented through monthly tests in staging environment using AWS Fault Injection Simulator to ensure our system can handle various failure scenarios.

+### Chart.js
+**Definition:** A JavaScript library that allows developers to create responsive and customizable charts for web applications.
+**Context:** Used with D3.js for analytics dashboards and data visualizations in the web application.

 ### CI/CD (Continuous Integration/Continuous Deployment)
 **Definition:** A method to frequently deliver apps to customers by introducing automation into the stages of app development.
 **Context:** Implemented with AWS CodePipeline and GitHub Actions for automated testing and deployment.
 Provides environment promotion workflows and infrastructure validation.